A brief history of 3D printing in medicine

 Where we’re going: 3D-printed biomaterials

-While 3D-printed bio-devices such as prosthetics and bones have been tried, tested, and put into practice, the next frontier in 3D printing and healthcare, organic mimetic devices, remains on the horizon.
+While 3D-printed bio-devices such as prosthetics and bones have been tried, tested, and put into practice, the next frontier in medical 3D printing, organic mimetic devices, remains on the horizon.
 In the early 2000s, a team of researchers at Boston Children’s Hospital successfully built replacement bladders of collagen and synthetic polymer by hand using a construction method called “scaffolding.”
 They layered the scaffolds with cells from the trial’s patients, allowing them to grow into functioning organs.
 Seven years after the organs were implanted, all of the trial patients remained in good health.

 Unfortunately, building organs in this manner is not only incredibly costly, but also extremely time-intensive.
 Seeking a less time-consuming and more easily replicable means of producing synthetic organs, a research fellow named Dr. Anthony Atala founded the Wake Forest Institute for Regenerative Medicine (WFIRM) in 2004.
 Soon after, WFIRM researchers began experimenting with 3D printing synthetic human organs, eventually developing machines capable of consistently printing organs and tissues for use in clinical trials.